annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Feb. 2, 2025 - Notes (Learning React).md

 # Learning React
 ## Steps for Thinking in UI
-	1.
+1. Break the UI into a component hierarchy
 	- Use the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) when trying to figure out if you want a function or an object
 	- A well structured JSON object is a great way to know how to structure your UI and components
 	-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUzMDAxMjg1XX0=
+eyJoaXN0b3J5IjpbLTU4OTUwODUwOF19
 -->